Mar-Issah/Custom-Sidebar-Menu/README.md

 # Custom Sidebar Menu
-A custom sidebar menu built with HTML5, CSS3 and JavaScript
+A custom sidebar menu built with HTML5, CSS3 and JavaScript.

 ## About The Project